 |Mining Method||Ripple is not mined||ASIC|

-|Difficulty increase||N/A||Every 2,016 Blocks|
+|Difficulty increase||N/a||Every 2,016 Blocks|

 The long-term outlook for Ripple is good.
 While experts fret about looming regulation it is unlikely Ripple will be adversely affected.
 The unique utility of RTXP means that it may find allies with traditional financial institutions.

-Ripple will also do well as speculation begins to subside.
-Currencies with a strong utility will become more valuable.
+Currencies with strong utility will become more valuable.
 Peter Smith, CEO of Blockchain, has argued that there will be a big need for “cross-border transactions”.

 Techcrunch founder, Michael Arrington announced a crypto hedge fund in November that will be denominated in the Ripple (XRP).

 “We are launching a $100 million crypto hedge fund.
 The fund is denominated in XRP.
 It’s actually a pretty perfect platform for a hedge fund if you want to be denominated in a cryptocurrency I think XRP is perfect for that.”Michael Arrington, TechCrunch Founder

 What Does Ripple’s SEC Lawsuit Mean For The Future Of Ripple?

 Just before Christmas in 2021, the departing SEC chairman Jay Clayton decided to sue Ripple over early sales of XRP as unregistered securities.